-• Food Service Fund - This fund is used to record financial transactions related to the District's food service operations.
+- Food Service Fund This fund is used to record financial transactions related to the District's food service operations. - Pupil Activity Fund This fund is a special revenue fund used to record transactions related to school-sponsored pupil organizations and activities.